Cathy Newman: Jordan Peterson interview

 On 16 January 2018, Newman interviewed Canadian psychologist and author Jordan Peterson.
 The interview covered topics such as gender equality, including the gender pay gap, freedom of speech, and transgender rights.
 Short clips, gifs and memes of the fiery back-and-forth subsequently went viral, especially Newman's repeated use of the line "So you're saying..." —an utterance made 35 times during the 29-minute interview.

 Many YouTube commenters were critical of Newman, a large number of them saying she had "a preconceived and misplaced grasp of Peterson's views", wrote Jamie Doward of The Guardian.
 New York Times columnist David Brooks criticized Newman for not listening to Peterson and for "distort[ing], simplif[ying] and restat[ing] his views to make them appear offensive and cartoonish".

 Channel 4 News editor Ben de Pear said that the station called in security specialists in response to social media abuse and threats directed against her.
 Newman later said that "there were literally thousands of abusive tweets – it was a semi-organised campaign.
 It ranged from the usual 'cunt, bitch, dumb blonde' to 'I'm going to find out where you live and execute you'."

-On Twitter, Peterson said there was "no evidence that the criticisms constituted threats", and that the idea the abuse was driven by misogyny was "ridiculous".
+On Twitter, Peterson said "There is no doubt that Cathy has been subjected to a withering barrage of criticism online.
+One of the things I've been trying to do is to try to imagine what I'd do if I found myself in her situation and how I would react to it and understand how it was happening.
+But they've provided no evidence that the criticisms constituted threats.
+There are some nasty cracks online but the idea that this is somehow reflective of a fundamental misogyny and that's what's driving this is ridiculous", although Peterson called for his supporters to be more civil.
 Following the interview, Newman's Wikipedia article was "rapidly edited back and forth" for several weeks.
 Newman said that women generally are misrepresented in their Wikipedia biographies because the "internet is being written by men with an agenda."

-Author
+Writing

 Newman's book, Bloody Brilliant Women, concerning significant, but unheralded, 20th-century women, was published in 2018.
 The book presents case studies of both prominent and lesser known women throughout British history, finding parallels between their experiences and those of contemporary women.
+In 2019, Humanists UK awarded Newman with its Rosalind Franklin Medal in recognition of the book and her other investigative journalism work.